 Each individual level of Alzheimer’s disease comes with its own distinct complications, and the strategies to conquer those challenges and help older adults live the fullest life possible must be altered accordingly.
 In the more advanced stage of Alzheimer’s, it’s typical for the individual’s level of activity and engagement to lessen; however, it is still essential for caregivers to look for as many opportunities as possible to help the older adult stay involved in pleasurable pursuits.

-Hearts at Home’s Kansas City home care staff are thoroughly trained and skilled in appropriate Alzheimer’s care for each stage of the disease.
+Hearts at Home’s caregivers are thoroughly trained and skilled in appropriate Alzheimer’s care for each stage of the disease.
 We suggest the following engaging activities to try out with your senior loved one in late stage Alzheimer’s:

 - Consider the senior’s interests.
 A good initial step is to develop as extensive a list as possible of what has piqued the senior’s interest during her lifetime: her favorite sort of music and songs, hobbies, and passions.
 Having as much of this information as possible in one place will assist in coming up with related activities that she may enjoy.
 For instance, if she raised and trained German shepherds, scheduling a therapy dog to go visit or presenting her with a stuffed dog that appears to be similar to one she had in previous years could bring her great joy.

 - Be sure that the older adult has time outside.
 There’s nothing as exhilarating and comforting as feeling the sunshine on your face and a cool breeze gently blowing through your hair.
 Take the senior to a local recreation area, or even just take a walk/wheelchair ride around the block or through a garden to allow her the opportunity for fresh air and to enjoy firsthand the beauty of nature.
-Loved ones or trained caregivers, such as the Kansas city home care experts at Hearts at Home, can help older adults enjoy the outdoors safely.
+Loved ones or trained caregivers can help older adults enjoy the outdoors safely.

 - Make time to remember.
 Since Alzheimer’s affects short-term memory first and commonly leaves longer-range memories unimpaired, revisiting tales you know from the senior’s past, helping her look through photograph albums, playing the music she danced to at her wedding or when rocking her little ones can all bring about an elevated interest in the world around her.